Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 DEAD # Applies the entity death animation.
 SLEEP # Applies the entity sleep animation.
 ```

+> [!NOTE]
+> `SetAIGoal SCRIPT` can be seen in certain levels such as The Dark Trail Ruins.
+> This has not been proven to actually do anything, and so far there is no explanation for why this is present.

 ### AttachSensor / Attach (Script Only)
 **Summary:** Attaches a sensor to the script owner.